Lightstreamer/Lightstreamer-kafka-connector/README.md

 - `schema.registry.azure.client.secret`

   _Mandatory_.
-The client secret associated with the Azure AD application specified by [`schema.registry.azure.client.id`](#schema-regist).
-This secret is used to authenticate the application against Azure AD.
+The client secret value of the application registered in Microsoft Entra ID.

   Example: